kotonepm/cse15l-lab-reports/index.md

 # Hello, World!
 Welcome to CSE 15L

 **Installing VScode**
-1. Go to the Visual Studio Code website [(https://code.visualstudio.com/)](https://code.visualstudio.com/), and follow the instructions to download and install it on your computer.
+1. Go to the Visual Studio Code website [(https://code.visualstudio.com/)](https://code.visualstudio.com/)
-2. Two
-3. Three
-4. Four
-5. Five
+2. At the top right, you will see a button where you can download VScode.
+Make sure to select the correct version that you need.
+3. Follow the instructions to install VScode.

-*Your screen should look like this when VScode is installed:*
+*Your screen should look like this when VScode is succeesfully installed:*
 ![Screenshot (25)](https://user-images.githubusercontent.com/103862450/212399123-96191e29-dcbe-4543-a6d8-7ae23d103ba8.png)

 ---